cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 ## Goal

-Our goal is to define `C` functions with the following signatures, which evaluate the specific function at a particular point:
+our goal is to define `C` functions with the following signatures, which evaluate the specific function at a particular point:

 ```c